laravel-enso/tables/README.md

             'striped', 'hover', 'bordered', 'center',
         ],
         'mapping' => [
             'left' => 'has-text-left',
             'center' => 'has-text-centered',
             'right' => 'has-text-right',
             'compact' => 'is-narrow',
             'striped' => 'is-striped',
             'bordered' => 'is-bordered',
             'hover' => 'is-hoverable',
         ],
     ],
     'export' => [
         'path' => 'exports',
         'limit' => 20000,
         'maxExecutionTime' => 100,
         'notifications' => ['broadcast', 'database'],
     ],
+    'dateFormat' => 'd-m-Y',
+    'fullInfoRecordLimit' => 100000,
 ];
 ```

 ##### validations
 is a string, values may be `always`/`local`, default `local`.
 When parsing the template, the given options are validated because we want to avoid misconfiguration leading to unexpected results.
 It makes sense to run the validator just during development, however, if you want to also run it in production, you may configure that here.
 ##### labels
 is an array of options for the header names of the implicit columns.
 Note that these labels are also translated if a translation function is given to the VueJS component, through the `i18n` parameter.
 Options:
 - `crtNo` is the current line number, default `#`